 Now let’s take a look at how to create a record for a new exchange visitor.
 The diagram shows how the system will navigate you through the creation process by highlighting the steps.
 We start by adding biographical information, entering contact and program information, then adding sites of activity.
 Spouse and or dependent information can then be added.
 The final page of the create process involves adding financial information.
 Finally, the record can be submitted when all required information has

 To start creating a new record, select the program on the Listing of Programs page, by clicking the associated radio button, and then click the New Exchange Visitor button.

 The first page contains biographical information fields.
 This is the top half of the page.
 The left side of the page contains the name fields and the right side of the page provides instructional text to help with populating the fields.

 The next part of the page contains the demographic fields.
 After entering the Birth Date, the system spells out the date and calculates the age as of the current date.
 There is a type-ahead feature for each of the country drop down lists.
 Begin typing letters into the field and the system will display the countries that match the letters that were entered.
 Select the appropriate country for the exchange visitor.

-The last part of the Biographical Information page contains fields for the Foreign Address.
+The last part of the Biographical Information page contains fields for the Foreign Address and Telephone Number.
 Click the Save Draft DS-2019 button to save the record as a draft.
 This button displays at the bottom of each page in the create process.
 Once a record is saved, you can leave the create process and return to the record later if needed.
 Click the Next button to move to the next page in the process.
 The Next button also saves the date entered on the current page.